Dates: October 6-31, 2021 at 7:30PM, plus 2:00PM matinees on October 10, 16, 24, 31

 During checkout you will also have the option to make a donation.
 Donate $20 and a limited edition Turn of the Screw t-shirt will be waiting for you when you arrive!
 We will contact you in advance regarding size preference.

-Kentucky Shakespeare continues its tradition of a fall site-specific production for Halloween, presenting Jeffrey Hatcher’s adaptation of the classic Henry James novella.
-Based on the provocative tale of suspense, horror and repressed sexuality, this adaptation gives the famous story yet another turn of its own.
-Set in Victorian England and performed inside Kentucky Shakespeare’s new headquarters in Old Louisville, the oldest Victorian-era preservation district in the United States, proclaimed “America’s most haunted neighborhood,” this thrilling two-actor production is a provocative tale of suspense and horror.
+Set in Victorian England and performed in historic Old Louisville, the oldest Victorian-era preservation district in the United States, proclaimed “America’s most haunted neighborhood,” this thrilling two-actor production is a provocative tale of suspense and horror.
 Part ghost story and part psychological thriller, this classic tale concerns a young unsuspecting governess hired by a wealthy recluse to look after his orphaned niece and nephew – two seemingly innocent children who soon reveal terrifying secrets.

 Produced through arrangement with Dramatists Play Service, Inc.

 Originally workshopped and developed at Portland Stage Company’s 6th Annual Little Festival of the Unexpected

 Originally produced by Portland Stage Company in January 1996, Greg Leaming, Artistic Director; Tom Werder, Managing Director

 Originally produced in New York City by Primary Stages Company in March 1999, Casey Childs, Artistic Director